RedJohn260/AffinityMaster/README.md

 AffinityMaster is a simple Python script that manages CPU affinity for a specified process.
 Usefull for older games that don't support multithreading.
 Possibly to improve performance in CPU bound games.

 ## Features
-- Set CPU affinity for a specified process to improve performance.
+- Set CPU affinity and priority for a specified process to improve performance.
 - Automatically calculates number of threads on CPU.
 - Forces the process to only use physical cores and avoid usage of E-Cores.
 - Easy configuration using an INI file.